coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 negative levels never results in actual level loss, they remain as long as the shield is in hand and cannot be overcome in any way (including *restoration* spells).
-The negative levels disappear when the shield is stowed or leaves the wearer's possession.
+The negative levels disappear when the shield is stowed or leaves the wearer’s possession.